reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 ## Automatic Verification Engine

 How do we know it's not just luck of the random number generator that observes Bob winning?
-Reach comes with an automatic verification engine that mathematically proves that this version always results in the `outcome` equalling 0, meaning Bob wins.
+Reach comes with an automatic verification engine that mathematically proves that this version always results in the `outcome` equaling 0, meaning Bob wins.
 We can prove this theorem with the `require` and `assert` statements after computing the `outcome`.

 [rps-5-attack/index.rsh](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-5-attack/index.rsh#L34-L37)